 by BANGKOK REFUGEE YOUNG WRITERS CONTEST AWARDEE

 I AM SEVENTEEN years old.
 I am a Pakistani Asylum Seeker.
 My personal hero is my mother!
-My mother’s name is Josephine William.
+My mother’s name is Sarafeen.
 She has been my hero since my childhood because she is an extraordinary woman.
 What makes her extraordinary is, how she smiles, talks, cares, inspires, helps, and positively reacts to her surroundings.
 I think that all that I am today is just because how I have seen my mother reacting to different situations and doing the right thing she was supposed to do.

 My mother was an Urdu Teacher at our hometown in Pakistan.
 She is the strong pillar who is always standing there to support our family.
 She never forgets our birthdays or any moment of our happiness, celebration, and also she is always there when I or any other family member needed her in their difficult times.

 When I was 16 I set many goals, and I just wanted to accomplish all of them, Sometimes it was so tiring, but whenever I used to see my mother’s smiling face, it was always so relaxing and encouraging because her smile always reminded me to accomplish my goals.
 That year was so depressing for me that all I needed was the best counsel all the time.
 My mother’s words were always inspiring me.
 I always knew that my mother is my real life hero.